DevExpress-Examples/asp-net-mvc-pagecontrol-dynamically-add-remove-tab-pages/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4864/)**
 <!-- run online end -->

-This example demonstares how to dynamically add and remove tab pages to/from [PageControl](https://docs.devexpress.com/AspNetMvc/8970/components/site-navigation-and-layout/pagecontrol) on callbacks.
+This example demonstrates how to dynamically add and remove tab pages to and from [PageControl](https://docs.devexpress.com/AspNetMvc/8970/components/site-navigation-and-layout/pagecontrol) on callbacks.

 ## Files to Review